-Convertible reservations allow for extensible contracting so you can add RIs to cover additional instances without having to start new 1 or 3-year terms.
+Convertible reservations allow for extensible contracting so you can add RIs to cover additional instances without having to start new 1 or 3 year terms.

-While unused AWS EC2 standard reservations can be sold off in the AWS Marketplace, there is no Azure RI Marketplace.
-Azure RIs can be canceled in amounts up to \$50,000 within a 12-month rolling window.
+While unused AWS EC2 standard reservations can be sold off in the AWS Marketplace,

+Azure RIs can be canceled in amounts up to \$50,000.
+Convertible reserved instances are scoped to a specific instance type, OS tenancy and region while Compute Savings Plans will apply across all of your usage types in multiple regions.